-The Supreme Court in July 2020 upheld an expanded exemption from Obamacare that allows any employer to opt out of its requirement to provide health insurance coverage for contraceptives if the employer objects to contraceptives on moral grounds.
-The Roman Catholic nuns, Little Sisters of the Poor, had challenged the law and eventually the government agency in charge of the program -- Health Resrouces and Services Administration -- created an expanded exemption that would cover organizations like Little Sisters.
-Two states challenged the broader exemption and were ultimately unsuccessful.
-(In this file photo, Dister Loraine Marie Maguire, of Little Sisters of the Poor, speaks to members of the media after attending a hearing in the 10th U.S. Circuit Court of Appeals.
-AP Photo/Brennan Linsley.)
+The Roman Catholic nuns, Little Sisters of the Poor, challenged a requirement to provide health insurance coverage for contraceptives, and eventually, the government agency in charge of the program created an exemption that would cover organizations like Little Sisters who objected on moral grounds.
+Two states challenged the broader exemption and were ultimately unsuccessful in 2020.
+In this file photo, Sister Loraine Marie Maguire, of Little Sisters of the Poor, speaks to members of the media after attending a hearing in the 10th U.S. Circuit Court of Appeals in 2014.
+(AP Photo/Brennan Linsley, used with permission from the Associated Press)

 Ever since the adoption of the Patient Protection and Affordable Care Act of 2019 (ACA), often known as Obamacare, questions have arisen with respect to the duty of employers to fund contraceptive coverage if such coverage is contrary to their religious beliefs.
 This was the issue the U.S. Supreme Court addressed in Little Sisters of the Poor Saints Peter and Paul, Home, v.
 Pennsylvania, 591 U.S. ____ (2020).